• Home

 DIY Large Scale Canvas Painting

-We framed the canvas using this DIY canvas frame tutorial.
-The only difference is, this time we used the brad nailer to actually attach the canvas to the frame instead of allowing it to just fit snugly around.
+We framed the canvas using a simple mitered corner technique that is featured in this DIY canvas frame tutorial.
+The only difference is, this time we used the brad nailer and finishing nails to actually attach the canvas to the frame instead of allowing it to just fit snugly around.

 DIY Large Scale Canvas Painting

-We used a combination of these two stains.
+We used a combination of these two stains I found at Home Depot.
 First applying the stain Special Walnut, followed up Sunbleached.

 DIY Large Scale Artwork